moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/cells_test_strategy.md

   - Ensuring we're building with Observability in mind and include the hooks to integrate to our Observability tools
   - [Migration testing](https://docs.gitlab.com/ee/development/testing_guide/testing_migrations_guide.html), ensuring that the migrations are performant and handle .com scale
   - Performance testing
+    - We will the the Observability tools to do performance analysis on the live environments
     - [GPT](https://gitlab.com/gitlab-org/quality/performance#gitlab-performance-tool) based tests to check against our reference architectures
     - Enhancing our existing pipelines to capture performance metrics to Shift Left performance testing and enable devs to have better visibility into performance concerns